Mikiemm/portfolio/projects/02_design-s.md

 ## User Interface

 The user interface was made after blockframes (which replaced wireframes in this case).
-You can see the main parts of the UI on the prototype below.

 ![UI Design](./images/design-s/design-s_main2.png)

 ![UI Design](./images/design-s/design-s_hf_3.png)

-### Prototype
+## Prototype

+You can see the main parts of the UI in the prototype below.

 <iframe class="iframe_mobile" width="476" height="900" src="//invis.io/BVQOF9V4FM9" frameborder="0"></iframe>